GNINNUR/espa-cloud-masking/cfmask/README.md

 ## Usage
 See `cloud_masking.py --help` for command line details.<br>
 See `cloud_masking.py --xml <xml_file> --help` for command line details specific to the L8 application.
 When the XML file specified is for an L8 scene.<br>
-See `l8cfmask --help` for command line details when the above wrapper script is not called.
+See `cfmask --help` for command line details when the above wrapper script is not called.

 ### Environment Variables
 * PATH - May need to be updated to include the following